pranav-vijayananth/SOMResearch/README.md

 # SOM Research
-Collection of datasets and Google Colabs that I wrote when researching SOM underneath Professor Iulian Neamtiu.
+Collection of Google Colabs and datasets that I wrote/used when researching SOM (Self-Organizing Maps) underneath Professor Iulian Neamtiu at NJIT.

-Reserach paper was presented at the 2021 IEEE CISOSE
+Reserach paper was presented at the 2021 IEEE CISOSE ⬇

 [Quantifying Nondeterminism and Inconsistency in Self-organizing Map Implementations](AITest21_SOFM.pdf)